Welcome

 Student Safety

-For added safety and security, students must go directly to school each morning and directly home in the afternoon.
-Additionally, students should not arrive on campus unless it is 30 minutes before the instructional day begins.
+Students must go directly to school each morning and directly home in the afternoon.
+Additionally, students should not arrive on campus before 7:10AM.
 Staff are not available for supervision before that time.
 Students should also be picked up promptly upon dismissal.
+Students should be aware of and have programmed into their devices an ICE contact (In Case of Emergency).
+Students should be reminded frequently that they must never accept rides from strangers.

 Documents To Be Signed